 Well, if you are a woman who believes that a man should or can read your mind, then think again!
 Thinking like that is a recipe for disaster.
 And since you’re trying to find out how to get your ex back by reading this, you might want to pay attention to the truth about what men and women want from each other.
-Knowing these things, and bringing them into a relationship, may mean you don’t have to try and get your ex back (next time!) because you might never break up!
+Knowing these things, and bringing them into a relationship, may mean you don’t have to spend any more time in the future discovering how to get your ex back because you might never break up again!

 Complaining and nagging is the last thing that can keep a man in in a relationship.
 And it’s the last thing that will get him back to you.
 Close behind is pleading, begging and crying – all failed techniques in the game of reconciliation, with no likelihood of getting your ex boyfriend back, now, soon, or ever.

 First of all, a woman needs to know that she is more important than anybody else – and that her man isn’t going to abandon her.
 And for this, she needs to hear evidence that her man regards her as the first and most important thing in his life, that he cherishes her above all else, that he takes her feelings to heart and he listens to what she has to say because it’s important to him.

 In other words, he has to provide safety, security and trust.

 What you’ll no doubt realize at this point is that everything I’ve written above comes down to one thing: it comes down to how you feel about your partner.
 (And in the case of a breakup, it comes down to how you don’t feel about your partner!)